nms-scribe/cosmopoeia/idea.md

 [X] Get rid of "namer" defaults.
 This removes the weird dependency on the compression utility, reduces the binary size, and removes some of the command line options that complicate things.
 Instead, provide my namerset alongside the application.
 [X] I need some default QGIS project with some nice styles and appearance which can be saved to the same directory.
 Any way to specify the filename when we create it (how difficult is it to "template" the project)?
 Or, do we come up with a standard file name as well?
     [X] I could just provide a QGIS file called World.qgz with defaults, and as long as the user places this in the same directory and calles their file 'world.gpkg' then it will work.
 If they want to rename things, they'll have to change the data source.
-    [X] TODO: If I do do that, then I will need to edit the qgs file inside the qgz to remove the use of Inannak in the xml id values.
+    [X] If I do do that, then I will need to edit the qgs file inside the qgz to remove the use of Inannak in the xml id values.
-[ ] Hide the sub-commands from help, but document them with an appropriate option flag on help. -- I wonder if this might work if I can do nested subcommands, but with defaults?
+[-] Hide the sub-commands from help, but document them with an appropriate option flag on help. -- I wonder if this might work if I can do nested subcommands, but with defaults?
 Then maybe I could only display them when they do help on the other command.
+I've decided these are going in the wiki instead.
-[ ] Clean up and triage TODO:s and FUTURE:s into things I must do now, simple things I could do now, and things that can wait until sometime later.
+[X] Clean up and triage TODOs and FUTURE:s into things I must do now, simple things I could do now, and things that can wait until sometime later.
+[ ] Work on "Simple Pre-release Tasks" below
+[ ] Work on "Complex Pre-release Tasks" below
 [ ] Documentation
     [ ] Can I set it up so it shows up as a wiki on github?
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.